nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_02_The_Interception.md

 - **Key Event:** Angelica infiltrates the maintenance catwalk above the Sector 1 Medical Hub using her homemade Haptic Glove to hack the security grid.

-  - _Character Defining Moment:_ **Angelica Vance** — Experiences code as music, sliding between security measures like a violin finding silence in noise.
+  - _Character Defining Moment:_ **Angelica Ward** — Experiences code as music, sliding between security measures like a violin finding silence in noise.

 - **Key Event:** Angelica successfully spoofs a Priority Alpha Drone Dispatch Order to acquire Crate 819 containing pediatric steroid inhalers.

-  - _Character Defining Moment:_ **Angelica Vance** — Pride flares as she mocks the Zenith's inadequate security.
+  - _Character Defining Moment:_ **Angelica Ward** — Pride flares as she mocks the Zenith's inadequate security.
-  - _Key Dialog:_ **Angelica Vance:** "Your firewall is a joke.
+  - _Key Dialog:_ **Angelica Ward:** "Your firewall is a joke.
 I could write a better security protocol in crayon on a napkin."

 ---